The Unbearable Slowness of Being: Why do we live at 10 bits/s?: Constraints on the speed of cognition

 Another useful point of reference: A fruit fly has less than 200,000 neurons~\citep{raji_number_2021}.
 Somehow that is sufficient for all the complex operations, including visually-controlled aerobatics, olfactory navigation while walking or flying, social communication, mating and aggression, and more.
 The human prefrontal cortex alone contains enough neuronal hardware to run 5,000 flies.
 Why can it not implement a few tasks to run simultaneously?

-The mystery of ``limiting neural resources'' is particularly vexing because the cerebral cortex is touted as the substrate for both rapid and parallel sensory processing (e.g. visual cortex) and for slow and serial cognition (e.g. the prefrontal cortex).
-However, different areas of the human cortex have essentially the same cell types and circuit architecture.
-Are we to believe that the billion neurons in the primary visual cortex elaborate many channels of visual processing in 10,000 parallel modules, whereas the billion neurons in the prefrontal cortex just deal with a handful of slow variables, like rules and values, associated with the single task currently at hand~\citep{miller_prefrontal_2000}?
+What are the `limiting neural resources''?

 It seems that we need to elaborate our model of what these more cognitive brain areas are doing.
 The current understanding is not commensurate with the enormous processing resources available, and we have seen no viable proposal for what would create a neural bottleneck that forces single-strand operation.
-We will return to this dilemma in the last section.
+We elaborate on this dilemma in the last section.